bmw-ece-ntust/multimedia-wireless-network/Study_Notes/Assignment_3/Assignment_3.md

 # Analysis of Results

-As mentioned previously the files results of the simulation are saved into a csv file.
-To analyze this results, I use a simple python code that using the matplot library creates a graph showing how the Throughput of the AC types chages as the traffic increases.
+As mentioned previously, the results of the simulations are saved into CSV files.
+To analyze these results, a Python script is utilized.
+First, the script calculates the average value of all the simulations.
+This average calculation is performed to provide a more representative view of the system's performance across multiple simulations.
+By averaging the results of multiple simulations, the script mitigates the impact of any or variability that may appear in individual simulation runs.
+This approach helps to smooth out fluctuations and provides a more stable representation of the network behavior.

-|
+After calculating the average data, the script utilizes the Matplotlib library to create a graph showing how the throughput of the Access Category (AC) types changes as the traffic increases.
+The graph allows for a visual understanding of how the system's throughput responds to increasing traffic loads across different ACs.
+This analysis is crucial for evaluating the network's performance and understanding how different types of traffic are prioritized and handled under varying traffic conditions.

 ### Python Code for Creating the Graph